The main menu bar

 Domains

 Before you can scan, ASoC must verify that it can access the site and that you are entitled to scan it.
-This view lists domains that have already been verified for your organisation, and lets you verify additional domains.
+This view lists verified domains for your organization, and lets you verify additional domains.

 Settings